locomotivemtl/locomotive-boilerplate/README.md

 *[Demo](http://codepen.io/AntoineBoulanger/pen/uBJmi)*

 ## JavaScript
-- We use HTML data attributes to init our JavaScript modules: `data-app`, `data-widget` and `data-template`
+- We use HTML data attributes to init our JavaScript modules: `data-module`
 - All DOM related JavaScript is hooked to `js-` prefixed HTML classes
 - [jQuery](https://jquery.com/) is globally included